The Lady Soames LG, DBE

 On 25 September 1985, she and Lord Soames attended the second tour’s dinner for Sir Anthony Montague Browne.
 Introducing him, Mary said it was a priceless opportunity to declare what the whole family owed to her father’s last private secretary: “Until my father drew his last breath, Anthony was practically never absent from his side.”

-It hardly seems possible for anyone so engaged, but for 30 years she was always there for me as editor of Finest Hour.
+It hardly seems possible for anyone so engaged, but for thirty years she was always there for me as editor of Finest Hour.
 She radiated understanding, advice and wisdom, often as a proofreader, spending time to “get it right”—and to deliver the occasional deserved rebuke.
 She was so…essential.
 It was quite impossible for me to imagine carrying on without her.
 And I didn’t.

 Her rebukes diminished when I learned to avoid presuming to know things about her father that I couldn’t possibly possess.
 Woe betide anyone who made that mistake!
 In a conference at Colonial Williamsburg, Virginia, an entertainer impersonating Thomas Jefferson made the mistake of suggesting that WSC was too fond of alcohol.
 Mary rose.
 “My dear Mr. Jefferson,” she said, “you have no way of knowing that, and since I as his daughter never saw him the worse for drink, I think you should avoid idle speculation.”
-Mission accomplished.

 Hopkinton to Hyde Park